Restoration Recovery outpatient addiction treatment logo

 FDA-approved buprenorphine therapy for opioid use disorder — prescribed by certified providers at four outpatient clinics across Tennessee and Georgia.

-Same-day appointments available in most cases · TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.
+Same-day appointments available · TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.

 At a glance